NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 used to train another weak learner and improve the overall output of an ensemble of models.
 DEE tries to predict error functions which are directionless (like already mentioned absolute or squared error).
 This is a significantly easier problem to solve.
 For this reason, the :term:`nanny model` algorithm does not have to be better than the child algorithm, it can even be the same algorithm.
-Have a look at the simple example at :ref:`implementation details<dee_implementation_details>` to see linear regression algorithm used by :term:`nanny model` that estimates performance of another linear regression model.
+Have a look at the simple example with code shown :ref:`implementation details<dee_implementation_details>` to see linear regression algorithm used by :term:`nanny model` that estimates performance of another linear regression model.